 If a mortgage broker becomes directly or indirectly involved in your mortgage deal, they must disclose the following in writing to you at the earliest practical opportunity:

 Because they would be involved in your mortgage deal, they can no longer act as your representative, which means they can no longer provide advice.
 The deal can go forward if all parties agree, but the mortgage broker will no longer be representing your interests.
-You may want to get seek out representation from a different mortgage brokerage professional or speak with a lawyer.
+You may want to get seek out representation from a different licensed mortgage broker or speak with a lawyer.

 As long as you have not signed a mortgage commitment, you can choose not to proceed at any time.
 If you aren’t comfortable with the conflict of interest that arises after you have already signed a mortgage commitment, you should seek independent legal advice.